 This is helped by its Sense-Mate which is a thermal sensor which constantly monitors the grill temperature, so you can sit back and have a drink, safe in the knowledge that you can be informed of the grills’ temperature without leaving your seat, or worse still, opening the cooking chambers.

 Although you need electricity to use it, the fuel for the smoking is achieved by wood pellets - perfect for that lovely wood chip flavor pairing.
 (Our buying guide has more details on this.)

 In addition to Sense-Mate, there’s also meat probes, so you can check the temperature not just of the cooking chamber as a whole, but also check the temperature right in the meat - you can’t go wrong!

-It’s portable too - it will in in your truck no problem.
+It’s portable too - it will fit in in your truck easily.

 Green Mountain is a big brand in the world of smokers, and from looking at this products’ build quality we can see why!